Testimonial ++ Volunteer ++ Ecuador

 7. Is Quito qualified as your new favourite city?

 Certainly not.
 I prefer hot weather, beaches and palm trees...Quito however is a very exciting city combining the best cultural activities, great architecture, parks and shopping Ecuador can offer.
 Quito is a crazy place, but definitely worth experiencing!

-How did you get on with the different culture?
+8. How did you get on with the culture differences?

 Actually I have been traveling a lot so I was not shocked by the different culture, which is actually not that different.
 Just imagine a more extroverted, very warm‐hearted Australian in very tight clothes, singing in public... that might give you a picture of the people here.
 Of course there is a lot more to it but it is hard to catch the really fascinating culture of the amazing Ecuadorians I have met in words.
 You will really need to come here and experience it yourself!

 Yes, I did!
 Quito is in the mountains so I did some great hiking trips and visited the hot springs!
 There is nothing better than relaxing in a hot spring after a mountain tour.
 After I will finish the project I will to the seaside and the beaches to relax and surf a little.
 I remember they have got some great waves here!